 - Royal Greenwich Private Tour: Learn how Greenwich gave birth to “Time” and English royals, such as Henry VIII and Elizabeth I, see the Cutty Sark tea clipper, wander around the market, and more.

 1 Eat around the world at Greenwich food market

-Walk off that food with a walk through Greenwich park and up towards the Observatory.
-There’s not many views of London that can beat this what with the perfect symmetry of the old Naval College framing Canary Wharf’s skyscrapers behind it.
+Walk off that food with a walk through Greenwich Park and up towards the Observatory.
+There are not many views of London that can beat this what with the perfect symmetry of the old Naval College framing Canary Wharf’s skyscrapers behind it.

 While you’re at the top of the park you might as well pop in to say hello to the deer!
 Greenwich Deer Park is the oldest of London’s deer parks and has been home to Red and Fallow Deer since it was enclosed.

 This is one of the main attractions when it comes down to what to see in Greenwich.
 The Cutty Sark was one of the last and fastest British tea clippers to be built.
 It’s now one of only 3 remaining clippers from the 19th Century.
 The Cutty Sark has now been restored and you can now walk directly underneath it, touch the original planks and iron frameworks in Greenwich.

 Further along The Thames is the O2, formerly known as the Millennium Dome.
 The O2 now operates as a massive entertainment centre with gigs from the likes of One Direction, Comedy Shows and more making it one of the most popular Greenwich attractions.

 There’s a cinema, plenty of places to eat at and a cinema.
 There’s always something going on here and there are plenty of things to do at the O2.
 It’s one of the best things to do in London on a rainy day!

 6 Fly above The Thames with Emirates